globe-and-citizen/.github/profile/README.md

 Forget borders, feel free and feel safe to contribute because here at G&C, we pretend **Our World is One Country**.
 Disagree?
 Wherever you are, fork our repo and send us a message on [Discord](https://discord.gg/kBpdUbkNQU) and we'll hit you back with some cryptocurrency.
 There are no borders here!

+Our objective is to become Web3's decentralized news service.

 ## Development Roadmap

 ### Step 1: Develop a custom application to replace the WordPress blog.